aking-a/mule-code-system/README.md

 _Please follow these steps to contribute to the project:_
 I personally used the OS.js documentation to create a application inside OS.js and then I copied and pasted that application into MULE's directory specifically in **mule/src/packages**.
-I found it easier to build and test the application without Docker and then build the container once the finished product has been realised.
+I found it easier to build and test the application without Docker and then build the container once the finished product had been realised.
 1. _Building an application in OS.js:_
    Go to OS.js and clone its repository the instructions to set it up on your own machine are explained there.
 Use the non-docker setup instructions!